 Roundworms, also called Ascarids, or Toxascaris leonina, or Toxocara canis, are parasites that live inside and feed off an animal’s intestinal tracts.
 They’re generally white or light brown and a few inches long.
 (They look like spaghetti.)
 If your dog has roundworms, you might see them in his poop or vomit.

-Some dogs don’t reveal symptoms of being infected, but numerous do.
+Some dogs don’t reveal symptoms of being infected by roundworms, but numerous do.
 Here’s what to search for:

 If you see these signs, take your dog to the vet.
 He’ll test a sample of your dog’s poop and begin a set of treatments if required.